Cross-country skiing in Bend Oregon is a popular winter activity among locals and visitors alike.

 Just a bit further up the highway is Wanoga Snow Play Area, another great place to cross-country ski near Bend, although it is relatively small.
 There are a few miles of groomed trails for both classic and skate skiers.

 There is also a sledding hill which can be fun for the whole family.
-One parent wants to sled with the kids and the other can ski with the dog!
-Talk about efficiency.
+One parent can sled with the kids and the other can ski with the dog!
 There is also access to snowmobile trails and fat bike trails.

 Wanoga Sno Park Trail Map